Public Holidays in Australia 2026: How to maximise your annual leave

 To avoid the stress of peak holiday periods, consider these tips:

-Book Early: Flights and accommodations fill up fast, especially during Christmas and Easter.
+Book Early: Flights and accommodation fill up fast, especially during Christmas and Easter.

 Check Transport Schedules: Public transport often runs on reduced schedules during holidays.